rsip22/foss_events/notes.md

 Calling function loadEvents() unpacks to dictionary variables (events, cal_events, labels) with info about events.
 Because of this, they can be interacted with events.values().

 Each *events* item is an unicode object (e_Workshops_1, e_Conferences_1, e_Conferences_2...).

+### VEVENT
+canonical_order = ('SUMMARY', 'DTSTART', 'DTEND', 'DURATION', 'DTSTAMP', 'UID', 'RECURRENCE-ID', 'SEQUENCE', 'RRULE', 'RDATE', 'EXDATE') required = ('UID', 'DTSTAMP') singletons = ('CLASS', 'CREATED', 'DESCRIPTION', 'DTSTART', 'GEO', 'LAST-MODIFIED', 'LOCATION', 'ORGANIZER', 'PRIORITY', 'DTSTAMP', 'SEQUENCE', 'STATUS', 'SUMMARY', 'TRANSP', 'URL', 'RECURRENCE-ID', 'DTEND', 'DURATION', 'UID')

+### Make dtstart
+To add the DTSTART component, I had to create a new function to return proper dtstart data.

+item['startdate'] and item['starttime'] had be combined and converted to time and date format.
+If there is no starttime specified, it shouldn't throw an error - it probably should assume that the event will be all day long (in the timezone of the calendar?
+Not the ideal, but events in EventCalendar don't usually get location data...).

+item['startdate'] and item['starttime'] are unicode objects, so they must be converted to the proper time and date format.
+Because this is a very commom operation, there are tools that have already been developed to help with this taks.
+In this case, the [dateutil module](https://dateutil.readthedocs.io/en/stable/) provides to the standard datetime Python module, allowing this operation to be performed.

 ### TODO:
 * <del>Figure out how to link calaction=ical on the bottom menu bar. [http://localhost/MyStartingPage?calaction=ical](http://localhost/MyStartingPage?calaction=ical) works.</del> IT WORKS!